Zidovudine (By mouth)

 Warnings While Using This Medicine:

-• This medicine will not keep you from giving HIV to others.
-Always practice safe sex, even if your partner also has HIV.
-Do not share needles or other items that may have blood or body fluids on them.
+- Always practice safe sex, even if your partner also has HIV.
+If you stop taking this medicine or do not take it as prescribed, you may spread HIV to others.
+Do not reuse or share needles, or other items, that may have blood or body fluids on them.

 Possible Side Effects While Using This Medicine: